craigsc/craigsc.com/about.md

   - React / react native
   - GraphQL
   - Native Android
-  - Jekyll (this site is built using this!)
+  - Jekyll (this site is built on it!)

 I've also been focusing recently on ML (especially on-device mobile vision) as well as crypto (more on the tooling side).